 If you’re like me, and diving isn’t your thing, then do the next best thing and book a snorkeling tour.
 My tour on Christmas day was only €7 for a 5 hour trip.
 We visited several spots around Gili T, Gili Meno and Gili Air.
 Be aware though, that some of the reefs around the Gili Islands have been ruined due to dynamite fishing 🙁 Before you book it might be best to ask around for the best snorkeling tour.

 One thing I loved and also found pretty hilarious about Gili Air was how the sounds of Bob Marley followed us everywhere around the island.
+Everywhere you go on Gili Air you’ll find the locals who are like a bunch of mini Bob Marley’s.
 On Christmas Eve we ended up eating barbecued fish at Zipp Bar and finishing the night dancing to a reggae band.
-Isn’t that the way Christmas is meant to be?
+Isn’t that the way Christmas is meant to be ;)?

-Anyway, it’s one of those things you just have to do.
+Anyway, it’s one of those things you just have to do on Gili Air.
 So kick off your flip flops and groove.